Voltigar/PyWeather-QT/README.md

 # 🌤️ PyWeather-QT

-**A simple and elegant weather application built with Python and PyQt6**
+**A simple weather application built with Python and PyQt6 using the openweathermap API**

 </div>